BrentNoorda/FuncyTag/JAVASCRIPT_TUTORIAL.md

 Note: An empty unit suffix can be a convenient way to allow a keyword to be used as a property. e.g. { class_:'foo' }.

 <a name="5"></a>
-### LESSON 5: attribute array and undefined values
+### LESSON 5: attribute array and null/undefined values

 Some common HTML and CSS values are represented as space-delimited strings.
 For example, in an HTML tag it is common to specify multiple CSS class (e.g. class="btn giant") and within CSS values such as "margin: 0 10px 0 12px" are common.
 In FuncyTag, if an attribute value is an array then the values are concatenated with spaces (and include the unit suffixes described in lesson 4).

 Sometimes you may also not know until runtime if an attribute is needed at all (for example, only the "danger" class is needed if the danger flag is set).
-I an attribute value is <code>undefined</code> then that attribute will not be set.
+I an attribute value is <code>null</code> or <code>undefined</code> then that attribute will not be set.

-The previous example, modified with such arrays and undefined:
+The previous example, modified with such arrays and null:

     danger = false
     div=funcyTag('div'), p=funcyTag('P');

-    div( { align:'right', cssMargin_px:[12,0,4,0], scoobydoo:undefined },
+    div( { align:'right', cssMargin_px:[12,0,4,0], scoobydoo:null },
-         p( {class:['big','red',danger?'danger':undefined]}, 'hello world' )
+         p( {class:['big','red',danger?'danger':null]}, 'hello world' )
     )

 creates this HTML: